-Once you are registered there is a legal requirement to include a statement to this effect on official publications, including church letterhead and cheques.
+Once you are registered there is a legal requirement to include a statement to this effect on official publications, including church letterhead and cheques and on the church website.
 The requirement is to state that you are a registered charity, there is no particular need to state your registered charity number although in practice many charities do.
-Appropriate wording would be to say that you are a 'registered charity', 'registered with the Charity Commission' or 'registered charity number ...'.
+Appropriate wording would be to say that you are a 'registered charity', 'registered as a charity', 'registered with the Charity Commission' or 'registered charity number ...'.